 - Newer Viewliner II models have burgundy seats and wood-toned interiors.

 The diagram below illustrates the layout of a Viewliner I sleeper car.
 The car attendant’s room is in the white area at the bottom right, directly across from the shower.
-In the newer Viewliner II sleeper cars, the attendant’s room has been relocated to Room 12, while the previous attendant’s room has been converted into a bathroom.
+In the newer Viewliner II sleeper cars, the attendant’s room has been moved to Room 12, with the former attendant’s room converted into a bathroom.

 Here are some key differences between the older Viewliner I and the newer Viewliner II sleeper cars: